To invite people to engage in the struggle of becoming fully alive in God.

 To be a community of people radically committed to spiritual formation for the sake of others.

-Live in grace and truth.
-Life in God is a mystery and its questions don’t have tidy black and white answers.
-Together, we seek Jesus’ third way of grace and truth.
+LIVE IN GRACE & TRUTH Life in God is a mystery and it's questions don’t have tidy black and white answers.
+Together, we seek Jesus’ third way - the way of grace and truth.

 Come.
 Engage with us in the struggle of becoming fully alive in God.